-Is It Okay to Lie to Insurance to Get a Better Rate?
+Is It Okay to Lie to Insurance Companies to Get a Better Rate?

-Does it make a difference if you exaggerate just a little, withhold information, or just flat out lie?
-It's difficult to understand the consequences of lying to insurance unless you've been caught in a lie, by then it's too late.
-Here's the low down on:
+Does it make a difference if you exaggerate just a little, withhold information, or just flat out lie to an insurance company?
+It's difficult to understand the consequences of lying to insurance companies unless you've been caught in a lie.
+But, by then, it's too late.

-- the different reasons people lie to insurance
+- The different reasons people lie to insurance companies

-Stats show that people are lying when applying for insurance.
-For example, a 2016 survey of 3,000 consumers by CoverHound showed that 51 percent of auto insurance applicants did not provide accurate information to insurance companies.
-Although the reasons a person may not provide accurate information may vary from simply making an honest mistake, to a flat out misrepresentation or lie, the consequences of lying on an insurance application, or lying to an insurance company during a claim can be serious.
+Although the reasons a person may not provide accurate information may vary from making an honest mistake to a flat out misrepresentation or lie, the consequences of lying on an insurance application, or lying to an insurance company during a claim, can be serious.

-- Whether you have a fireplace or wood stove.
-Depending on the insurance company there may be additional costs when a person has auxiliary heating like a wood burning stove.
-People sometimes "forget" to tell their insurance about this, but more often than not an insurance agent or representative will ask the question.
-If you lie about this, it will be a problem in a claim.
+- Whether you have a fireplace or woodstove: Because of the increased risk of fire, additional costs can apply to an insurance policy when a person has auxiliary heating like a wood-burning stove.
+People sometimes "forget" to tell their insurance company, though insurance agents or representatives will ask the question.
+If you lie about this and have a fire or other damage caused by the woodstove, the insurance company may not pay your claim.

-- If you have a dangerous dog or dog breed.
-Again, lying about whether you have a dog or not because you are afraid you won't get insured is going to be a problem for you if you have a claim.
-If the information is withheld from an insurance company, or if a false declaration is made the insurance contract may be canceled or considered null and void.
+- If you have a dangerous dog or dog breed: Lying about whether you have a dog because you are afraid you won't get insured is going to be a problem for you if you have a claim.
+Withholding the information from an insurance company or making a false declaration could result in the insurance contract being canceled or considered null and void.

-An insurance representative is there to help you figure out solutions.
-The best thing is to be honest and discuss your situation.
-Sometimes a different kind of policy will have to be issued, however telling the truth about the use and occupation of your home will make sure your insurance covers you in a claim.
+An insurance representative is there to help you figure out solutions, so be honest and discuss your situation.
+Sometimes a different kind of policy will have to be issued.
+However, telling the truth about the use and occupation of your home will make sure your insurance covers you in a claim.

 5 Common Car Insurance Lies People Tell

-- Not revealing pre-existing damage on vehicles, failing to report modified cars or upgraded equipment.
+- Vehicle condition: Not revealing pre-existing damage on vehicles, failing to report modified cars, or upgraded equipment.

-- Lies about drivers of the car: Who the drivers are in the household, who really drives the car as the primary driver, putting a car under one person's name, when it's really someone else who drives it.
-These kinds of tricks are extremely problematic for insurance, the truthful situations must be declared or a claim may not be paid under some circumstances because the insurer may say they wouldn't have accepted the risk or written the contract had they known.
+- Drivers of the car: You should never misrepresent who the drivers are in the household and who really drives the car as the primary driver.
+If the truthful situations aren't declared, a claim may not be paid because the insurer may say they wouldn't have accepted the risk or written the contract had they known.

-- Use of the vehicle, not revealing the true distance to work, hiding business use (like delivery) or where the garage is really kept at night (parked or garaging address).
-All these factors affect the rate of insurance and the information must be kept accurate in order for your insurance contract to pay out properly in a claim.
+- Use of the vehicle: Not revealing the true distance to work, hiding business use like delivery, or concealing whether the car is kept at your address or a separate parking garage at night can affect the rate of insurance.
+The information must be kept accurate in order for your policy contract to pay out properly in a claim.

-- If they have been uninsured for a while, had a lapse of insurance, or had a policy cancelled for non-payment or other reasons.
+- Lapse in coverage: The insurance company needs to know if you have been uninsured for a while, had a lapse of insurance, or had a policy canceled for non-payment or other reasons.

-- Not telling the truth about previous tickets, penalty points on a drivers license, DUI or accidents.
-People often do this hoping to avoid insurance surcharges, but this kind of information will usually surface.
-Insurers check information in C.L.U.E, you are better off to be honest and try and negotiate the best rate up front.
+- Traffic violations: You might not tell the truth about previous tickets, penalty points on a driver's license, DUI, or accidents to avoid insurance surcharges.
+But this kind of information will usually surface.
+You are better off being honest and trying to negotiate the best rate up front.

 Although people may lie about any number of things for their own reasons, inevitably the reasons usually lead to some sort of financial gain.
-Here are three common reasons a person might lie or not tell insurance about something and why you don't want to do this:
+Here are three common reasons a person might lie to an insurance company:

-- Trying to save money on insurance premiums.
-If you are so tight that saving a few dollars on your insurance is worth lying about, imagine the financial distress you will be in if you think you have insurance at a great price (because you lied), and then you have a claim and your claim is not fully paid or denied totally.
-You will be in a much worse situation, and you may even end up charged with a felony or misdemeanor.
-You can read more about types of insurance fraud and consequences here: see "Hard Fraud" vs. "Soft Fraud".
+- Trying to save money on insurance premiums: If money is so tight that saving a few dollars on your insurance is worth lying about, imagine the financial distress you will be in if your claim is denied.
+Not only can the insurance company refuse to pay a claim, but you may even end up charged with a felony or misdemeanor.

-- Trying to get more money in a claim settlement, Many people pad insurance claims and try and get more money when they are making a claim instead of reporting based on the actual loss. this kind of behavior is dangerous because it puts you at risk of insurance fraud.
-When you have a legitimate claim, just be honest and report the information to the best of your ability and you will get your due payment.
-Trying to inflate your claim, or claim for things falsely could put you at risk of an investigation and ultimately make you uninsurable in the future, have your entire claim questioned, put you through huge hassles and possibly give you a criminal record and land you in jail.
-It just isn't worth it.
-Take what you are owed, be honest with declarations and avoid what could be a very bad situation that will impact the rest of your life.
+- Trying to get more money in a claim settlement: Many people pad insurance claims in an effort to get more money when making a claim instead of reporting based on the actual loss.
+This kind of behavior is dangerous because it puts you at risk of insurance fraud.
+When you have a legitimate claim, just be honest and report the information to the best of your ability, and you will get your due payment.
+Take what you are owed, be honest with declarations, and avoid what could be a very bad situation that could impact the rest of your life.

-Besides putting you at risk of being denied your claim, not getting paid properly, or having your insurance rates increase after the insurance company finds out about the things you did not declare, you could end up being uninsurable or uninsured.
+Besides putting you at risk of being denied your claim, not getting paid properly, or having your insurance rates increase, you could end up being uninsurable or facing criminal charges.

-An insurance company could review your claim and the new information and decide to retroactively charge you the proper premium that they would have charged in the first place before they pay out a claim.
+Before a company pays out a claim, they could review the new information and decide to retroactively charge you the proper premium that they would have charged in the first place.
 Although this is better than having a claim denied, you still end up paying.
-After the claim, if the insurance company feels you have been dishonest or are a moral risk, you could have your insurance policy canceled.
-Once a policy has been canceled by an insurer, you usually have to declare this to future insurers and having this on your record will cost you more.
+After the claim, the company could decide you're too big of a risk and cancel your coverage.
+Once a policy has been canceled by an insurer, you usually have to declare this to future insurers.
+Having this on your record can cost you more for future insurance policies.

-Another problem that affects everyone is that when people lie to insurance and the insurance company does not collect the proper premiums for the risk, the rate of insurance goes up for everyone.
-Underwriters come up with premiums based on risk, so when information is not accurate, then the insurance companies have to pass on the costs of claims paid to the consumer.
+Another problem that affects more than just you is the rates could increase for everyone if the company does not collect the proper premiums for the risk.
+Underwriters come up with premiums based on risk and when information is not accurate, insurance companies have to pass on the costs of claims paid to the consumer.

 How to Get Better Prices on Insurance Without Lying

-- Combine all your insurance policies with one insurer.
-You may be able to negotiate with your insurance company more if you offer them more than one policy or car.
-You will have more negotiating power and get multi-policy or multi-vehicle, as well as possible loyalty discounts.
+You may be able to negotiate with your insurance company if you combine all your insurance needs into one.
+You will have more negotiating power and could get multi-policy or multi-vehicle discounts, as well as loyalty discounts.